patriksimek/node-ctask/README.md

 * name - Name of the task, must be unique for each task
 * interval - Repeat interval in ms
-* shared - Use workers for task processing
+* shared - Use concurrent workers for task processing
 * multi - Can run multiple instances of tasks simultaneously?
 * context - Context of target function
 * locking - Described bellow
 * report - Verbose mode for debugging
 * action - The function that will be executed

+Number of concurrent tasks is always equal to number of spawned workers.
+You can spawn and destroy workers as you wish.
+If you destroy all workers, the task with "shared" enabled will not run.

+If you set "shared" to false, the task will be executed only in master process.

 ### Locking